This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Through the investigations, the JFTC found that in June 2016, at a conference room in Tokyo, five of the seven accused employees set the bid success rate of each of the three companies for orders from the JCHO in relation to the 57 hospitals the organisation operates.
 To accomplish the set success rates, the employees agreed on the successful bidder in each category of the ordered drugs and conspired to tender at prices that would allow the chosen bidder to win the bids.
 The JCHO holds the same bid every two years, and in June 2018, six out of the seven accused employees agreed to a similar arrangement for the bids for the JCHO’s 57 hospitals.

 The JFTC’s secretary general commented that bid rigging of necessities, such as drugs, has a serious and widespread impact on consumer welfare.
 The Ministry of Health, Labour and Welfare eliminated the sales data of the relevant purchases by the JCHO from their calculation basis of the market prices of drugs, which are used in the medical payment revision system once every two years.
-The media reported that the JCHO’s relevant purchases amount to approximately ¥73.9 billion, and each of the four pharmaceutical companies, including the leniency applicant, is said to have been successful in 20 per cent to 30 per cent of the bids.
-The criminal case at the Tokyo District Court and the JFTC’s administrative review will proceed in parallel to decide on the criminal penalties and the administrative sanctions against the three companies and their seven employees.
+The Tokyo District Court was in consensus with the JFTC’s secretary general, stating within its reasons for the sentence that the affected bid price of ¥140 billion is considerable and that despite the defendants’ low profit rate, the impact of the defendants’ conduct on the Japanese nationals was considerable.
+The court also pointed out the defendants’ ‘deep-rooted’ culture of rigging bids in its judgement, foreshadowing the dawn raid by the JFTC against pharmaceutical wholesalers in Kyushu region in November 2021.

-Private monopolisation is one of the four main regulations under the AMA, which has two types: an exclusionary type and a control type of private monopolisation.
-There are not many precedents that the JFTC found to be in violation of the regulation of private monopolisation, and there had been no cases where the JFTC imposed the surcharges for private monopolisation.
+Private monopolisation is one of the four main regulation areas under the AMA, and it can be divided into two types: an exclusionary type and a control type.
+There are not many precedents that the JFTC found to be in violation of the regulation of private monopolisation.

 Mainami Aviation Services case

-The JFTC issued a cease-and-desist order on 7 July 2020 and a surcharge payment order (¥6 million) on 19 February 2021 against Mainami Aviation Services Co Ltd on its anticompetitive conduct deemed an exclusionary type of private monopolisation.
+The JFTC issued a cease-and-desist order on 7 July 2020 and a surcharge payment order (¥6 million) on 19 February 2021 against Mainami Aviation Services Co Ltd on its anticompetitive conduct, which was deemed an exclusionary type of private monopolisation.
 The last cease-and-desist order for an exclusionary type of private monopolisation was issued in 2009, and this is also the first case where the JFTC imposed surcharges for private monopolisation.
+Since Mainami Aviation Services continued the alleged conduct when the JFTC issued the cease-and-desist order in 2020 and the JFTC could not determine the amount of surcharge, the JFTC was unable to issue a surcharge payment order at that time.

 Mainami Aviation Services supplies aviation fuel at airports located in Japan.
 At Yao Airport in Osaka Prefecture, the company was the sole supplier until a new company entered the market in 2016.
 After the new supplier started offering fuel at Yao Airport, Mainami Aviation Services notified its customers that it would not provide fuel to those who purchased from the new supplier, and required them to sign a disclaimer absolving Mainami Aviation Services from any responsibility for accidents caused by mixing its fuel with the new entrant’s fuel.

-The company filed a lawsuit in court in January 2021 to cancel the cease-and-desist order and is planning to file another lawsuit for the surcharge payment order, arguing that the alleged conduct was a result of safety and quality control and that it did not intend to exclude its competitors.
+The company filed a lawsuit in court to cancel the cease-and-desist order and the surcharge payment order, arguing that the alleged conduct was a result of safety and quality control and that it did not intend to exclude its competitors.
+The court is expected to deliver a verdict in 2022.

 Unfair trade practices